elifalinli/turkish-recipes-backend/README.md

 The server can be run by " npm run dev " with Nodemon in the terminal.
 Without Nodemon, the command is " npm run serve ".

-## Environmental Variables
+## Environment Variables

-This project uses environmental variables to securely store sensitive information and configure the application.
+This project uses environment variables to securely store sensitive information and configure the application.
 Follow the steps below to set up the necessary environmental variables:

 1. Create a new file in the project root directory and name it `.env`.